SergeMerzliakov/javafx-app-1/README.md

     // END YOUR SETUP

-and overwrite your OpenJFX install directory.
+and update the JFX_INSTALL value with your OpenJFX install directory.

 ---
 ### Build The Applications

-Build the application
+Build the application with gradle:

     gradlew clean build

 ---